This website uses cookies

 *All values are estimations.

 You could provide a conventional calculator on your website (without stating the profit margins, of course), allowing an average person to calculate the shipping costs on their own.
-The biggest benefit it offers is that it lets an average shopper know just how much they will have to pay for shipping.
-You will notice your shopping cart abandonment rate falling considerably with the provision of a shipping calculator on your website.
+The biggest benefit of this is that it lets an average shopper know how much they will have to pay for shipping.

 Keeping your shipping costs low is important.
 We have already talked about how it increases sales and attracts new customers.
 More importantly, we have also covered how to calculate shipping costs.
 If you want your business to thrive, you need to keep your shipping costs low.